Customer Consultative Committee (CCC)

 Committee activities and insights

-Below are high-level summaries of agendas and discussions covered by the CCC.
+Below are high-level summaries of agendas and discussions covered by the CCC in 2026.
 To respect individual contributions and encourage open dialogue, meeting minutes will remain confidential.
 Additionally, certain agenda items are not shared publicly due to their politically sensitive nature, unsuitability for public dissemination, or relevance only to an internal audience.
+2025 meeting summaries can be found under the key documents area to the right of the page.

-At the March meeting, the Committee covered the following topics:
+At the full-day February meeting, the Committee covered the following topics:

-Find out more here: March 2025 meeting summary
+Find out more here: Customer Consultative Committee meeting summary - February 2026